 Stay informed.
 Listen to the radio or follow your Civil Defence Emergency Management Group online.

 Check on your neighbours and anyone who might need your help.

 Find your local Civil Defence Emergency Management (CDEM) Group.

 If your property is damaged in an emergency, take photos of any damage to support your insurance claim.
 Find advice on taking photos to support your claim on the Earthquake Commission's website.

 Earthquakes are the shaking of the surface of the Earth caused by a sudden release of energy.

 Most (but not all) earthquakes start with this release of energy on faults.
 Faults are breaks that go deep within the Earth’s crust.
 Tension builds along faults as tectonic plates, which are always on the move, scrape over, under or past each other.

-While the number of aftershocks decreases over time following a large earthquake, the magnitude of those aftershocks can be almost as high as the main shock.
-Even aftershocks that are smaller in magnitude than the main shock can cause stronger ground shaking, depending on their depth and location.
+Although there are less aftershocks over time after a large earthquake, the magnitude (size) of aftershocks can be almost as high as the main shock.
+Even aftershocks that have a smaller magnitude can cause stronger ground shaking.
+This depends on their depth and location.

 New Zealand lies on the boundary of the Pacific and Australian tectonic plates, so earthquakes happen here every day.
-Most are too weak, too deep, or too far offshore to be noticed.
+Most are too weak, too deep, or too far offshore for us to notice.
 However, a strong, damaging earthquake can happen at any time, and can be followed by aftershocks that continue for a long time.